 The Board does not have a policy regarding the separation of the roles of Chief Executive Officer and Chairman of the Board as the Board believes it is in the best interests of the Company to make that determination based on the position and direction of the Company and the membership of the Board.
 The Board has determined that having a non-management director serve as Chairman is in the best interest of the Company's stockholders at this time.
 This structure permits the Chief Executive Officer to focus on the management of the Company's day-to-day operations.
 At the same time, because the Chairman of the Board, Mr. Westfall, is the Company's former President and Chief Executive Officer, and worked for the Company from 1998 until 2007, this structure also makes use of Mr. Westfall's extensive knowledge of the Company and its industry.
-Although Mr. Westfall is not considered an independent director, the Company believes that having a non-management director serve as Chairman of the Board ensures a greater role for the independent directors in the oversight of the Company and active participation of the independent directors in setting agendas and establishing Board priorities and procedures.
+The Company also believes that having a non-management director serve as Chairman of the Board ensures a greater role for the independent directors in the oversight of the Company and active participation of the independent directors in setting agendas and establishing Board priorities and procedures.